hustbill/hustbill.github.io/_posts/2016-05-13-NimbleRx-onsite-interview.md

 obj.instanceOf();

 2).
 How to deal with PoJO, refer to how to get fields from a pojo dynamically You may use java reflection.
 For simplicity I assume your Employee calss only contains int field.
 But you can use the similar rules used here for getting float, double or long value.
-Here is a complete code -

 ```java
 package com.hustbill;